Technology-Notes/Distributed-Systems-Complete/README.md

 ### [Analyze Big Data with Hadoop:](https://awseducate.qwiklabs.com/focuses/19?parent=catalog) (40 min)

--Create an S3 bucket with name hadoop-{any number}
+- Create an S3 bucket with name hadoop-{any number}
 - Launch an EMR cluster with instance 2 and select S3 bucket which we have just created
 - Select proceed without EC2 keypair and keep the permission custom
 - Create a cluster with mentioned configuration